marko999/iac-pr-reviewer/docs/validation-workflow.md

   - `--module` / `--no-auto-discover` for explicit module selection.
   - `--var-file`, `--env`, `--inherit-env` forwarding execution context to Terraform and PSRule.
   - `--rule-manifest` and `--psrule-exec` controlling the PSRule adapter configuration.
+- Warnings emitted by PSRule (for example, missing custom rule files) are captured and echoed on stderr, keeping stdout pure JSON for downstream parsing.
 - Outputs:
   - Terminal table summarizing findings with severity, rule ID, resource, and remediation.
   - Optional JSON report for integrations and artifact storage.